zjcnzxsjy/open-agent-platform/README.md

 class RagConfig(BaseModel):
     rag_url: Optional[str] = None
     """The URL of the rag server"""
-    collection: Optional[str] = None
+    collections: Optional[List[str]] = None
-    """The collection to use for rag"""
+    """The collections to use for rag.
+Will be a list of collection IDs"""

 class GraphConfigPydantic(BaseModel):